 More often than not it is better to sleep on a decision.
 This gives your brain time to think about whether you really need that new iPhone or whether you would be better to use that money to pay off a debt or save up so you can buy the next generation iPhone when it comes out next year.

 Your parents have a huge influence on you.
-If they were well off and were constantly buying the latest fashions and newest fads then this appears normal to you.
+If they were rich and were constantly buying the latest fashions and newest fads then this appears normal to you.
 As a result, you are highly likely to copy their spending habits.

 Similarly, if your parents were frugal and careful with their money the chances are this will have rubbed off on you.
 This probably means that you too are careful with how you spend your money.
 You are much more likely to shop around to save money when buying coffee or anything else.